chrys-exaucet/Semaphore-Implementation/README.md

 A C-based implementation of the OS  Semaphore technique: concurrent processes, shared-ressources.

 ###   Run
-- Create a project in your favourite IDE
+- create a project in your favourite IDE
-- Include src files
+- include src files
 - build and run your app

 ###   Demo